joanfx/sql-joins-exemplar-lab/README.md

 ---

-## Scenario
+## Scenario:
 As a security analyst, I was tasked with performing a comprehensive audit of the organization's assets and user access logs.
-By utilizing INNER, LEFT, and RIGHT JOINS, I correlated employee data with machine assignments to identify critical security gaps, such as unregistered devices and hardware not currently assigned to authorized personnel.
+By utilizing `INNER`, `LEFT`, and `RIGHT JOINS`, I correlated employee data with machine assignments to identify critical security gaps, such as unregistered devices and hardware not currently assigned to authorized personnel.

-For this exercise, I used different types of joins (`INNER`, `LEFT`, and `RIGHT`) to reveal both matching and non-matching data across tables.

 ---